 Agua Boa Lodge is situated high on a bank overlooking the Agua Boa River with the Amazon Rainforest on one bank and a natural savannah on the other.

-Additionally, the Agua Boa is the perfect place for anyone to experience the Amazon.
+Agua Boa is the perfect place for anyone to experience the Amazon.
 The wildlife and bird life is abundant.
 You’ll have a chance to see tapir, giant Amazon River otter, howler monkeys, capuchin monkeys, soldier storks, macaws, parrots, toucans, etc. This is a spectacular jungle experience – the river itself is an aquarium.
-You will see huge catfish, piranhas and pacu daily.
 It is truly a wild trip that none should miss.

 Reservations & Rates